rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 theme.

 This month the base functionalities of round scoring and map transitions have been implemented.
-New weapons such as the Blunderbuss, Periscope, and Machine Gun are ready for fish on fish combat.
+New weapons such as the Blunderbuss, Periscope, and Machine Gun are ready for fish-on-fish combat.

 Jumpy is now featuring corpse physics and a "ragdoll" button to send your Fish [flopping about][jumpy_ragdoll].